 The additional shares of stock for which authorization is sought would be identical in all respects to the shares of our stock now authorized, having the same par value, voting rights and rights to dividends and other distributions.
 As a result, an increase in the number of authorized shares of common stock would not, in itself, have any effect on the rights of the holders of the Company's Common Stock, and the relative rights and limitations of the holders of Common Stock would remain unchanged under the Common Stock Amendment.
 However, shareholders of the Company do not currently possess, nor upon the adoption of the proposed amendment will they acquire, preemptive rights entitling them, as a matter of right, to subscribe for the purchase of any shares, rights, warrants or other securities or obligations convertible into, or exchangeable for, securities of the Company.
-While the adoption of the Common Stock in the future could have effects incidental to increasing the number of shares of Common Stock outstanding, such as dilution of earnings per share and voting rights of current holders of our Common Stock.
+While the adoption of the Common Stock Amendment will not impact the rights of holders of currently outstanding shares of Common Stock, the issuance of additional shares of Common Stock in the future could have effects incidental to increasing the number of shares of Common Stock outstanding, such as dilution of earnings per share and voting rights of current holders of our Common Stock.